oferonmi/datafilik.github.io/_posts/2019-10-12-FOSTMusings-website-launched.md

 date: 2019-10-12
 ---

-Finally!
-FOSTMusings got launched.
+<p align="justify">Finally!
+FOSTMusings got launched.</p>

-This launch is the outcome of long held delibrations about the best way to document learning adventures into Free and Open Source Technologies (FOST).
+<p align="justify">This launch is the outcome of long held delibrations about the best way to document learning adventures
+into Free and Open Source Technologies (FOST).</p>

-There's is an awful lot open source projects out there.
+<p align="justify">There's is an awful lot open source projects out there.
 Takng a close look at as may as possible of the technologies should be a very interesting experience.
-As FOSTMusings document these expedition, it would also details potential application areas, for each tech, to problems in the developing World.
+As FOSTMusings document these expedition, it would also details potential
+application areas, for each tech, to problems in the developing World.</p>

-Let's see if we can paint a technology picture of a world run largley on open source tech.
+<p align="justify">Let's see if we can paint a technology picture of a world run largley on open source tech.</p>

-Enjoy the voyage.
+<p align="justify">Enjoy the voyage.</p>